Sign of the times

 The shooter was taken down by several well placed shots from Henry.

-Unfortunately, ballistics would also show that Henry had mistakenly shot 38 of his own classmates during the gun fight.
+Unfortunately, ballistics would also show that Henry had mistakenly shot 38 of his own classmates during the gun fight (all survived).

-To make matters worse, the active shooter was actually Billy Broadmoor, a 5th grader at Rainbow Elementary.
+To make matters worse, the active shooter was actually Billy Krakauer, a 5th grader at Rainbow Elementary.

 Preliminary investigation has revealed that Henry and Billy had recently fought during recess over a girl.